sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

 We will then use a split link to tell Apollo Client to perform GraphQL requests against the HTTP for queries and mutations or the WebSocket endpoint for subscriptions.

 We are relying on `subscriptions-transport-ws` for the WebSocket protocol used to perform the requests because this is the only WebSocket protocol supported by Netflix DGS for now.
-While the alternate protocol `grahpql-ws` is not supported yet by Netflix DGS, it may be available in [the near future](https://github.com/Netflix/dgs-framework/issues/933).
+While the alternate protocol `graphql-ws` is not supported yet by Netflix DGS, it may be available [soon](https://github.com/Netflix/dgs-framework/issues/933).
 Here is the code used to configure the Apollo Client in our React application:

 ```